Cultural Exchange

 Jana Gutge, ‘A New Passage to India’

-It gave me choice to choose any / and each fruit I plucked, /gave me a wisdom new."
+It gave me choice to choose any

 I am learning and unfolding something new each day: new technologies, new buildings: the expression of culture.
 I have got an opportunity to rediscover architecture from various other fields like philosophy and I look forward for the next nine months of exploring and seeking new experiences.